Data Processing Agreement

 UK INTERNATIONAL TRANSFERS AND SCC

-2. This Annex V is intended to provide appropriate safeguards for the purposes of transfers of Personal Data to a third country in reliance on Article 46 of the UK GDPR and with respect to data transfers from controllers to processors or from the processor to its sub-processors.
+2. This Annex V is intended to provide appropriate safeguards for the purposes of transfers of Customer Data to a third country in reliance on Article 46 of the UK GDPR and with respect to data transfers from Controller to Processor or from a Processor to its Sub-Processors.

 3. Terms used in this Annex V that are defined in the Standard Contractual Clauses, shall have the same meaning as in the Standard Contractual Clauses.

 4. This Annex V shall (i) be read and interpreted in the light of the provisions of UK Data Protection Laws, and so that if fulfils the intention for it to provide the appropriate safeguards as required by Article 46 of the UK GDPR, and (ii) not be interpreted in a way that conflicts with rights and obligations provided for in UK Data Protection Laws.

 5. Amendments to the UK Standard Contractual Clauses:

 - 5.1 Part 1: Tables

 - 5.1.1.
 Table 1 Parties: shall be completed as set forth in Section 4 within Annex IV above.